About the Master of Professional Accountancy Program

 Work experience is not required for admission, but will certainly be considered as part of your overall applicant profile if you do have an employment history.
 The UC Davis MPAc program admits students with a range of experience as well as students who enroll directly from an undergraduate program without traditional work experience.
 Not having work experience will not put an applicant at a disadvantage for admission.

 What prerequisite courses are required for admission to the UC Davis MPAc program?

-There are three prerequisites required for the MPAc program:
+There are four prerequisites required for the MPAc program:

 Because there is no mandatory undergraduate major requirement for admission, it is essential that incoming students have these accounting fundamentals in place before beginning the MPAc program.
 Prerequisites can be “in progress” at the time of applying for the MPAc program but must be successfully completed prior to enrolling in the fall.
 There are no exceptions to this requirement.

 Prerequisite courses can be taken at any accredited institution.
 If classes are planned or in progress at the time of applying for admission, please indicate where courses are being taken and expected date of completion on your application.
 For more information about accredited institutions, see the US Department of Education Database of Postsecondary Institutions and Programs.